PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

     - Click on the edit JSON in the top right
     - Put the following line into the file either before or in the configurations, replacing the path with your own path to the bin folder of Qt.
 Putting the environment outside the configurations will apply this to any additional configurations you create.
     ```"environments": [ { "PATH": "C:/Qt/6.6.2/msvc2019_64/bin;${env.PATH}" } ]```
+4. At the top of the screen open the drop-down for the start button.
+Select your application to build (likely prismlauncher.exe), and then click the button.
+It will take several minutes to build, but it should only have to do this once.
+When it finishes, the program should start.

+{% image "Visual Studio Launch", "./src/img/screenshots/VisualStudioLaunchLight.png", "./src/img/screenshots/VisualStudioLaunchDark.png" %}

 Your CMakeSettings.json file should end up looking like this, with the environments option in either position one or two

 ```json
 {
     "environments": [ { "PATH": "C:/Qt/6.6.2/msvc2019_64/bin;${env.PATH}" } ], //Position one